anngroong/podcasts/content/episode/272-sergei-melkonian-armenia-azerbaijan-negotiations-russian-iranian-perspectives.md

 * [Sergei Melkonian](/guest/smelkonian)

 #### Topics:
-* Armenian Azerbaijani Negotiations Continue
+* Armenian Azerbaijani Negotiations
-    * Russian and Iranian perspectives on the geopolitics of the Armenian-Azeri negotiations around Artsakh and their mutual borders.
+    * Russian and Iranian perspectives on the geopolitics of the Armenian-Azeri talks around Artsakh and their mutual borders.
 * Thoughts from the Participants

 Episode 272 | Recorded: August 7, 2023"""